-PRI service for Release 2.0 through Release 4.1 systems requires that the service provider's switching equipment be either a 4ESS Generic 13 through 16, 5ESS Generic 6, or a 5ESS serving the FTS2000 (federal government only) network.
-PRI service for a Release 1.0 or Release 1.1 system requires that the switching equipment be a 4ESS Generic 13 through Generic 16 switch.
-Release 4.2 and later systems require that the service provider's switching equipment may be any of the above systems, or a DMS-100, DMS-250, or DEX600E.
+NOTE PRI service requires that the service provider's switching equipment be either a 4ESS Generic 13 through 16, 5ESS Generic 6, 5ESS serving the FTS2000 (federal government only) network, DMS-100, DMS-250, or DEX600E.

 If DS1s are to be used for private networks, see the Network Reference before you begin this section and as you work through these instructions.